EverydayCodeNet/FACEBOOK-TI-84/README.md

 ## Use & Customize

 This version of the program was purposefully left empty for customization.
-Using the Goto commands, you can run a program behind the login screen.
+You can run a program behind the login screen.

 Example (abridged):
 ```